tanghaojie/vue3-cesium-typescript-start-up-template/README.md

 ### Cesium vue

-cesium is hook on vue global properties, you can get cesium anywhere in vue instance:
+cesium mounted on vue global properties, you can get cesium anywhere in vue instance:

 ```typescript
 const { viewer, viewerContainer } = this.$cv // type CesiumVue